gnat/stylus-inline/README.md

 ## 🐍 Python Version (stylus.py)
 * Most reliable version since it generates `main.css` locally for you to load normally in the browser.
+* This version is a bit more complete and robust than the Javascript one.

 ## ☕ Javascript Version (stylus.html)
 * Works inside inline scoped `<stylus>`!